huongpham911/lookbusy/readme.md

 docker build -t lookbusy.

 ▶️ How to run
-docker run -d --name lookbusy lookbusy-16core
+docker run -d --name lookbusy lookbusy

 or with Compose:
 docker compose up -d